cleggct/personal_site/posts/using_11ty.md

 I also really like the way 11ty makes use of the directory structure of a project to encapsulate relationships between different pieces of content.
-I can have the content of all my posts as markdown files in a directory called "posts," and then tell 11ty to apply a particular template to all of the files in that folder to generate the pages for each post, while also having a template in the base folder for generating an index page with links to each of my posts.
-Then when the site gets built, an index.html file is generated in the base directory as an entry point that neatly links to all the site content.
-Simple!
+I can have the content of all my posts as markdown files in a directory called "posts," along with a JSON object tagging all files in that directory as "posts" and telling 11ty to apply a particular template to them, while also having a template in the base folder for generating an index page with links to each of the pages tagged with "posts".
+Then when the site gets built, html files are generated for each of the files from "posts" according to whatever template we specified and placed in "output_dir/posts."
+Additionally, an index.html file is generated in the base directory as an entry point that neatly links to all the site content.
+Simple, and with our templates and directory structure all set up, all we have to do is populate the site with content in the form of markdown files.
+Everything else is handled by 11ty!

-To summarize, 11ty is great because it represents a wonderful middle ground between the power and flexibility that comes with using a really big and fancy web development framework like react, and the simplicity of just working in HTML/CSS.
+To summarize, 11ty is great because it represents a nice middle ground between the power and flexibility that comes with using a really big and fancy web development framework like react, and the simplicity of just working in HTML/CSS.